 Thank you for stopping by.
 We appreciate your interest and support for clothing that is making a difference!

 Heather Church and Arlene Thorn, Summer 2020.

-We have grown, at the top of the page you see the faces of the team today!
-Arlene Thorn, Heather Church, Jared Foulds, Yehudi Canalia, and Jack Adams
+At the top of the page you see the faces of the team!
+Arlene Thorn, Heather Church, Jared Foulds and Yehudi Canalia.